-If an object with communication channel (PKW) is used in Profibus-DP, access to all other nodes on the system bus is possible.
+If an object with communication channel (PKW) is used in Profibus-DP, access to all the other nodes on the system bus can be done via it.
 The structure of the communication channel permits an additional addressing of a system bus node.
 This is done by the use of an unused byte in the communication channel.